davepinch/pinchy.cc/collections/_topics/people/niels-bohr/quotes/every-valuable-human-being-must-be-a-radical-and-a-rebel.md

 ---
 title: "Every valuable human being must be a radical and a rebel, for what he must aim at is to make things better than they are."
-type: quote
-ascend:
-  - CHALLENGE REALITY
+ascend: CHALLENGE REALITY
 attribution: "Niels Bohr"
 date: 2023-07-30
-related:
-  - Niels Bohr (en.wikipedia.org)
+related: Niels Bohr (en.wikipedia.org)
+type: quote
 tags:
   - quote
   - Niels Bohr